ARLINGTON

 Emma has worked extensively in Stage Management for over 20 years.

-Productions include: Make it Happen, Burn, Orphans, The Panopticon, My Left/Right Foot, The Reason I Jump, Adam, The 306: Day, Last Dream on Earth, The James Plays, The Driver’s Seat, Macbeth, Enquirer, An Appointment with the Wicker Man, Knives in Hens, Girl X, The House of Bernarda Alba, Dolls, The Bacchae, Wolves in the Walls, (National Theatre of Scotland); Wild Rose (Lyceum) Let the Right One In, Total Immediate Collective Imminent Terrestrial Salvation (National Theatre of Scotland and Royal Court) Inadmissible Evidence (Donmar); All My Sons, Sunshine on Leith (Dundee Rep); How to Fix a Broken Wing, Ugly Duckling, The Book of Beasts, Something Wicked This Way Comes, Hansel and Gretel (Catherine Wheels Theatre Company); The Secret Garden, Black Beauty (Red Bridge Arts); If These Spasms Could Speak (Robert Softley Gale/The Arches); The Shape of Things (Starcatchers/Branar); Kind of Silence (Solar Bear).
+Productions include: Make it Happen, The Fifth Step, Dracula, Burn, Orphans, The Panopticon, My Left/Right Foot, The Reason I Jump, Adam, The 306: Day, Last Dream on Earth, The James Plays, The Driver’s Seat, Macbeth, Enquirer, An Appointment with the Wicker Man, Knives in Hens, Girl X, The House of Bernarda Alba, Dolls, The Bacchae, Wolves in the Walls, (National Theatre of Scotland); Wild Rose (Lyceum) Let the Right One In, Total Immediate Collective Imminent Terrestrial Salvation (National Theatre of Scotland and Royal Court) Inadmissible Evidence (Donmar); All My Sons, Sunshine on Leith (Dundee Rep); How to Fix a Broken Wing, Ugly Duckling, The Book of Beasts, Something Wicked This Way Comes, Hansel and Gretel (Catherine Wheels Theatre Company); The Secret Garden, Black Beauty (Red Bridge Arts); If These Spasms Could Speak (Robert Softley Gale/The Arches); The Shape of Things (Starcatchers/Branar); Kind of Silence (Solar Bear).

 Opera includes: Pop Up Opera (Scottish Opera).